Ellen Watson: Aftermath of killings

 County Sheriff Frank Hadsell and Deputy Sheriff Phil Watson (no relation to Ella) arrested Albert Bothwell and five other men for the two murders.
 A trial date was set, but Gene Crowder and John DeCorey both left the area before the trial, while Buchanan was initially taken into protective custody, but later disappeared and was widely thought to have been murdered, despite claims to the contrary by a newspaper.
-Although the events caused a political controversy in the state, Bothwell acquired both homesteads of the murdered victims and ran his ranch without any legal repercussion or other retribution until he retired to Los Angeles, where he died in the 1920s.

-Cattle Kate

 The day that Watson and Averell were lynched, George Henderson received a telegram.
 He immediately went to the Cheyenne Daily Sun and then other papers controlled by the WSGA.
 The next day, those papers published lurid accounts of the crimes of prostitute and cattle rustler "Cattle Kate" Maxwell and her partner-in-crime, James Averell.
 Daily Sun editor Ed Towse's 1,300-word article justified the "lawless but justifiable deed" of lynching Averell and "Maxwell".
 He stated that "the cattlemen have been forced to this and more hangings will follow unless there is less thieving."
 The articles and those that followed marked the first time that the cattlemen had used the press as a tool to justify and glorify their violence.
 The tactic was so successful that it was resurrected during the violence of 1891 and 1892.

+Although the events caused a political controversy in the state, Bothwell acquired both homesteads of the murdered victims and ran his ranch without any legal repercussion or other retribution until he retired to Los Angeles, where he died in the 1920s.
+The Watson-Averell hangings finally prompted other small independent settlers in Northern Wyoming to begin arming themselves against further violence from the cattle barons.
+Historian Dorothy Gray considers the double lynchings as the "opening skirmish" of the Johnson County War.